Michelle Carter (athlete): Career

 She finished fifteenth at the 2008 Olympic Games and fourth at the 2012 Olympic Games.

 A bronze medalist at the 2015 and 2017 IAAF World Championships, Carter also won the gold medal at the 2016 World Indoor Championships after winning the bronze in 2012.

 She won the silver medal at the 2001 World Youth Championships and the gold medal at the 2004 World Junior Championships.

 In addition to winning the 2008 United States Olympic Team Trials, she was the 2009, 2011, 2013, 2014, 2015 and 2016 national champion.
 While competing for the University of Texas, she won the NCAA collegiate national championship in 2006.
 In college, she was a seven-time All-American, and also won the Big 12 Conference title five times.
 In 2006, she won the NCAA indoor title to also help the University of Texas women claim the NCAA team title.
 With a runner-up finish in the shot put at the 2005 outdoor meet, Carter helped the Longhorns win the NCAA championship.

-Carter is a graduate of Red Oak High School in Red Oak, Texas where she was a four-time state champion in the shot put.
+In June 2022, Carter announced her retirement from competition.

+Awards and recognitions

+Carter was inducted into the Texas Longhorns Hall of Honor in 2016, the Texas Track and Field Hall of Fame in 2018, and the Texas Sports Hall of Fame in 2020.